MrAhmedElsayed/django-user-profile/README.md

 # login data:
 Note that I have included the database with the repository, you do not have to do migrations again
 ##### first user:-
-username: admin
-password: admin
+username: admin and password: admin

 ##### second user:-
-username: ahmed
-password: ahmed012732
+username: ahmed and password: ahmed012732

 press on "welcome, admin" to see your profile data and edit it.